perez987/DockProgress-test/README.md

 ## Preliminary note

-This project is based on the sample app that DockProgress includes in the original site.
-It's a way to see the different animations (styles) in action.
-To use DockProgress by adding it to your Xcode project via Swift Package Manager, visit its repository.
+This project is based on the sample application that DockProgress includes on its official website.
+It allows you to see the different animations (styles) in action.
+To use DockProgress by adding it to your Xcode project via the Swift Package Manager, visit its repository.

 <img src="Screenshot.png" width=“500px”>